 Yoga won’t turn you into a teenager, he writes, but it might help you feel like one.
 His #YogaInspirationals are meant to guide newcomers into an ancient and healing practice, a modern-day version of the Fountain of Youth.

 Greg's worked as a speech writer, musician, college professor, journalist, public speaker and campus clergy.
-His agent, Elizabeth Kracht of Kimberley Cameron and Associates is now presenting his book to publishers.
+His agent, Elizabeth Kracht, of Kimberley Cameron and Associates is presenting his yoga book to publishers.